Spring-3/IllustationForLearningCI/README.md

 # IllustationForLearningCI
-A complete illustration for learning the cycle of CI CD pipeline using limited tools and technologies i-e Git, Github, Jenkins and Dockers.
+A complete illustration and simple but conceret steps for learning the cycle of CI CD pipeline using tools : Git, Github, Jenkins and Dockers.